Navajo: Navajo clans or

-Historically, the structure of the Navajo society is largely a matrilineal system, in which the family of the women owned livestock, dwellings, planting areas and livestock grazing areas.
+Historically, the structure of the Navajo society is largely a matrilineal system, in which the family of the women owned livestock, dwellings, planting areas, and livestock grazing areas.
 Once married, a Navajo man would follow a matrilocal residence and live with his bride in her dwelling and near her mother's family.
 Daughters (or, if necessary, other female relatives) were traditionally the ones who received the generational property inheritance.
 In cases of marital separation, women would maintain the property and children.
 Children are "born to" and belong to the mother's clan, and are "born for" the father's clan.
 The mother's eldest brother has a strong role in her children's lives.
 As adults, men represent their mother's clan in tribal politics.

+Traditionally, there are four clans said to be the original ones, given to the Navajo from Asdzą́ą́ Nádleehé or Changing Woman.
+Today there are more than 100 clans, some of which include other Native nations, such as Naashtʼézhí diné’e referring to the Zuni, of the Naashgalí diné’é, referring to the Mescalero Apache.

+Gender roles

-Neither sex can live without the other in the Navajo culture.
-Men and women are seen as contemporary equals as both a male and female are needed to reproduce.
-Although women may carry a bigger burden, fertility is so highly valued that males are expected to provide economic resources (known as bride wealth).
+Men and women are seen as contemporary equals as both males and females are needed to reproduce.
+Although women may carry a bigger burden, fertility is so highly valued that males are expected to provide economic resources (known as bridewealth).
 Corn is a symbol of fertility in Navajo culture as they eat white corn in the wedding ceremonies.
-It is considered to be immoral and/or stealing if one does not provide for the other in that premarital or marital relationship.
+It is considered to be immoral and/or stealing if one does not provide for the other in the premarital or marital relationship.